 - Sometimes it causes mild pain or irritation, particularly if it has just started - this usually settles.

-- Occasionally, it gets infected.
-It then becomes more swollen and painful.
+- Rarely, it gets infected.
+It then becomes more swollen, red and painful.

-- Sight is not affected.
-Rarely, it can become so big that it presses on the eyeball and distorts vision.
+- Sight is not affected, although very occasionally it can become big enough to press on the eyeball and distort vision.

 What is the treatment for a chalazion?

-- No treatment may be advised at first.
-Between 1 in 4 and 1 in 2 people get better without any treatment.
-It can take quite a long time, between two and six months or more to resolve.
-However, if it is not causing you any problems, it is probably best to just to watch and wait.
+- No treatment may be necessary as up to half of people get better without any treatment.
+This can take between two and six months but if the chalazion is not causing you any problems, it is probably best just to watch and wait.

 - Hot compresses help to ease discomfort.
-Hold a clean flannel that has been in hot water gently but firmly against the closed eye.
-Do this for 5-10 minutes, 3-4 times a day.
+Hold a clean flannel that has been in hot water gently but firmly against the closed eye for 5-10 minutes, 3-4 times a day.
 Sometimes this warmth and slight pressure is enough to soften the contents of the fluid-filled swelling (cyst), helping it drain more easily.
-(The water should be hot, but comfortable and not scalding.)
+(The water should be hot but comfortable and not scalding.)

 - Massage of the cyst after using a hot compress can encourage the cyst to drain.
 Do this gently, with a clean finger or cotton bud, in the direction of the eyelashes.

-- Cleaning the eyelid twice per day removes grease and grime that may contribute to cysts forming.
+- Cleaning the eyelid twice per day removes grease and dead skin cells that may contribute to cysts forming.
 A weak solution of baby shampoo in warm water is ideal.

-- A small operation is an option if it does not go, or if it causes troublesome symptoms.
+- A small operation is an option if it is troublesome or persistent.
 Your GP can refer you to an eye surgeon (ophthalmologist) for this.
-The operation is done under local anaesthetic.
+The operation is usually done under local anaesthetic, although children and some adults may not tolerate this and may require general anaesthetic.
 The eyelid is numbed.
-A small cut is then made on the inside of the eyelid to release the contents of the cyst.
-It is a minor procedure.
+A small cut is then made on the inside of the eyelid to release the contents of the cyst and it is scraped out.
+After surgery antibiotic drops or ointment are commonly prescribed.

 Are there any complications?

-Most fluid-filled swellings (cysts) cause few, if any, problems.
-Rarely, a cyst can become infected, and this infection can spread to involve the whole eyelid and tissues surrounding the eye.
-The eyelid may be very swollen and red, you might not be able to open the eye and you may have a lot of pain and a high temperature (fever).
-Sometimes the eyeball is pushed forward so that your eye sticks out more, and you may be very sensitive to the light.
+Most chalazia cause no problems.
+Rarely, a cyst can become infected and this infection can spread to involve the whole eyelid and tissues surrounding the eye.
+The eyelid may be very swollen and red.
+You might not be able to open the eye and you may have a lot of pain and a high temperature (fever).
 If you develop this type of complication, called orbital cellulitis, you need to see a medical professional urgently.
 Treatment of orbital cellulitis is with antibiotics, usually into a vein (intravenously) via a drip, in hospital.

 Will it happen again?

 For most people a chalazion occurs just once.
-However, some people are prone to developing them and it may come back (recur).
-You may be able to prevent it from recurring by using a hot compress on the eyelids (described above) and massaging the eyelids each morning.
+However, some people are prone to developing them and they may come back (recur).
+You may be able to prevent this by using a hot compress on the eyelids (described above) and massaging the eyelids each morning.